erp12/erp12.github.io/_src/content/post/clj-default-arg.md

 When our functions have only 1 signature, we list our arguments in `[]`s directly after the function name.
 When we want to write a function with multiple signatures we put multiple sets of `[]`s, each in their own `()` expressions.
 Using this, we can write a single function that has a different behavior based on the number of arguments passed.

->The vocab word for this post is [Arity](https://en.wikipedia.org/wiki/Arity).

 Notice how the two branches of `my-range-2` that don't have all 3 arguments simply call `my-range-2` with the default argument values we wanted?

->Stuart Sierra has a great demonstration [here](https://stuartsierra.com/2015/06/01/clojure-donts-optional-arguments-with-varargs) of this concept, except in the context of optional arguments.
+>Stuart Sierra has a great demonstration [here](https://stuartsierra.com/2015/06/01/clojure-donts-optional-arguments-with-varargs) of this concept used more generally in the context of optional arguments.

 In other words, when we call `my-range-2` without all three arguments, the `my-range-2` function calls itself with all missing arguments set to their default values.

-#### Can we do better?
+### Can we do better?

 What if we wanted to specify a value for `end` and `step` but use the default value for `start`.
 Not even *Clojure's* `range` supports this.